-Because furniture can impact your health, your comfort, and your efficiency, it can change your life.
+Because furniture can impact your comfort and your efficiency, it can change your life.
 While this realization can make buying furniture a bit challenging, it is essential.
-You want to buy furniture that fits, supports and enhances the way you live.
+You want to buy furniture that fits, supports, and enhances the way you live.

 If you are new to buying furniture or have discovered that the furniture you have isn't helping you, here are some suggestions:

 Furniture is essentially a functional commodity and is used for solving problems related to how your home functions for you.
 It is important to determine your needs before you buy furniture, and for that, there are some important questions you need to ask yourself before buying any.